A Brief Overview of the Bible

 In the New Testament of the Bible, we have God, who is Spirit in Figure 54, coming to earth in the form of a physical man.
 This coming, which is a function of the Son of God, Jesus Christ, is known theologically as the incarnation.
 Jesus, who was and is God, came and lived on earth as Jesus of Nazareth for a period of approximately thirty–three and one–half years in the body prepared for Him through the virgin Mary.
 We refer to this form of the Son as “Jesus of Nazareth” on this web site.

 10. What two significant statements does John the Baptist make about Jesus of Nazareth in the verse above?

 It is under the New Covenant that Christians live today.
 The New Covenant will be explained in later Learning Activities.
 Our life under the New Covenant is the primary focus of the material on this web site.
-In order for you to understand God’s revelation of Himself to you, you must be able to approach your Bible study and reading with this understanding or else you will be confused and misled about who God is, why you are here on earth, how you are to live here on earth and what happens after your life on earth.
+In order for you to understand God’s revelation of Himself to you, you must be able to approach your Bible study and reading with this understanding or else you will be confused and misled about who God is, why you are here on earth, how you are to live here on earth and what happens after your life on earth is completed.

 Click on Self-Check below to check your answers.